-Some websites require basic common authentication to protect private data.
-If website is running on the server, its not much difficult to add authentication.
+Some websites require basic standard authentication to protect private data.
+If the website runs on the server, adding authentication is not much challenging.
 But when it comes to serverless like S3, creating an authentication layer is a bit complicated.

-This blog will show how to protect static website on s3, using Lambda and Cloudfront.
+This blog will show how to protect a static website on s3 using Lambda and Cloudfront.

 Create a static file site on S3.

-- On Set, Permissions tab unchecks Block all public access.
+2. On Set, the Permissions tab unchecks Block all public access.

-- Click on next and then click on create a bucket.
+3. Click on Next and then click on Create a Bucket.

 Enabling S3 for a website.

-- Upload index.html page and make it public.
+2. Upload the index.html page and make it public.

-- Go to the properties tab and click on Static Website hosting.
+3. Go to the properties tab and click on Static Website Hosting.

-- Click on Use this bucket to host a website and in index document field enter HTML
+4. Click on Use this bucket to host a website and in the index document field, enter HTML

-- Now you can copy and paste the endpoint in a browser and you will be able to see the website page.
+2. Now you can copy and paste the endpoint in a browser and see the website page.

 Configuring Cloudfront for S3 website

-- Under Web, Section click on Get Started.
+2. Under the Web Section, click on Get Started.

-- Select “Yes” for Restrict Bucket Access and under Origin Access Identity click on Create new Identity.
+4. Select “Yes” for Restrict Bucket Access, and under Origin Access Identity, click on Create new Identity.

-- For Grant Read Permissions on Bucket, click on Yes, Update Bucket Policy.
+5. For Grant Read Permissions on Bucket, click Yes, Update Bucket Policy.

-- Click on create distribution and it will take around 15 min to get deployed.
+1. Click on Create a Distribution, and it will take around 15 min to get deployed.

 Creating a Lambda function for Authentication.